idaholab/blackbear/doc/content/source/bcs/SpecifiedVaporPressureBC.md

 ## Description

-This boundary provides the ability to prescribe the vapor pressure at a location to influence the solution for the relative humidity in a concrete moisture transport simulation.
-This boundary condition computes a saturated vapor pressure, $P_{vs}$, defined by [!cite](Bary2012) as:
+This boundary condition provides the ability to prescribe the vapor pressure at a location to influence the solution for the relative humidity in a concrete moisture transport simulation.
+It computes a saturated vapor pressure, $P_{vs}$, defined by [!cite](Bary2012) as:

 !equation id=sat_vap_pres
 P_{vs} = P_{atm}\exp\left(4871.3\frac{T-100}{373.15T}\right)